Dobrinj: History and population trends

 The time of the Kingdom of Serbia and Montenegro was a time of difficult life and large emigration.
 The whole island was a marginal and rather forgotten part of the monarchy.
 After World War II, the island became part of the Socialist Republic of Croatia within Yugoslavia.
-The difficult economic situation changed only around 1980 with the opening of the Rijeka airport and the mainland - Krk bridge, thereby removing the island from isolation, which was a prerequisite for economic development, especially tourism.
-Tourism is still underdeveloped in Dobrinj but has brought liveliness and interrupted almost the entire migration of population from the island and from Dobrinj.
+The difficult economic situation changed only around 1980 with the opening of the Rijeka Airport and the Krk bridge, thereby removing the island from isolation, which was a prerequisite for economic development, especially for tourism.
+Tourism is still underdeveloped in Dobrinj but has brought liveliness and interrupted almost the entire migration of the population from the island and from Dobrinj.